Code-Institute-Submissions/vinyl-punks/README.md

 ![Reviews](documentation/images/review.jpg)

 Registered users can write reviews for any album.
 When writing a review, the user must also rate the album.
+Average rating for a particular album is calculated each time a rating is created, updated or deleted.
 Note that the rating and the review is stored in separate records, but are related to one another in a one-to-one relationship.

 Editing a review/rating is done with ajax.
 This saves the user from any reloading or redirects.